 In this TED talk New York Times food writer, Mark Bittman, poses an important question: What’s wrong with the way we eat now?
 In his opinion, we eat too much meat and fast food and not nearly enough plants.

 He also bemoans the fact that home cooking has become a thing of the past.
 All of which, he says, is putting the entire planet at risk.

 Mark’s sentiments are echoed by Kip Andersen and Keegan Kuhn, the filmmaking duo behind Cowspiracy and What The Health.
 Both of which are must watch movies if you’re serious about taking charge of your health.

 Bittman is not making a case for veganism.
-By his own admission he’ll probably never stop eating animals.
-However, he does advocate being mindful about the food we eat.
+By his own admission, he’ll probably never stop eating animals.
+However, he does advocate being mindful of the food we eat.
 If we follow Michael Pollan’s Food Rules* we’ll be well on our way to a healthier lifestyle.